kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_12_explore_compliance_mgr.md

 #### Task 1: Explore the Microsoft Purview compliance center home page and learn to customize the card view and the navigation panel.

-1. Open a new tab in the Microsoft Edge.
-In the address bar enter **admin.microsoft.com**.

 1. From the left navigation pane of the Microsoft 365 admin center, select **Show all**.

      ![](../Images/module4/lab12/1-1.png)